neurodata/ProgLearn/docs/contributing.rst

 Contributing Code
 -----------------

-The preferred workflow for contributing to `ProgLearn` is to fork the staging repository on GitHub, clone, and develop on a branch.
+The preferred workflow for contributing to `ProgL` is to fork the main repository on GitHub, clone, and develop on a branch.
 Steps:

-1. Fork the `project repository <https://github.com/neurodata/progressive-learning>`__ by clicking on the ‘Fork’ button near the top right of the page.
+1. Fork the `project repository <https://github.com/neurodata/ProgLearn>`__ by clicking on the ‘Fork’ button near the top right of the page.
 This creates a copy of the code under your GitHub user account.
 For more details on how to fork a repository see `this guide <https://help.github.com/articles/fork-a-repo/>`__.

-2. Clone your fork of the ``ProgLearn`` repo from your GitHub account to your local disk:
+2. Clone your fork of the ``ProgL`` repo from your GitHub account to your local disk:

    .. code:: bash